Popular Science ( April 1971 )

 with a series of calculations and examples using his formulas as

-that the causal Neumann formula is in essence identical to his
+note that the causal Neumann formula is in essence identical to

-formulation and has been a standard formulation for years for the
+his formulation and has been a standard formulation for years

-calculation of the "electrokinetic field" or what is usually
+for the calculation of the "electrokinetic field" or what is

-are important basic references to the topic of Faraday induction.
+calculations are important basic references to the topic of

-the mix.
-Of particular interest is that he shows that once you
+into the mix.
+Of particular interest is that he shows that once

 discovered to actually be a law that does NOT hold in all cases!